ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 │ ^^^^^^^^^^^^^^^^^^
 ```

-##### CSS classes
+##### jQueryUI CSS class leftovers
-There were a few `.ui-state-default` and other jQueryUI CSS classes leftovers, they were all removed in this release.
+There were a few `.ui-state-default` and other jQueryUI CSS classes leftovers in the core lib, they were all removed in this release.
 If you were using any of them for styling purposes, you can simply rename them to `.slick-state-`

 ```diff
 - .ui-state-default, .ui-state-hover {